sulu/sulu-docs/cookbook/pdf-preview-images.rst

 Ghostscript (gs) is a PostScript and PDF language interpreter and previewer.
 Sulu is able to use the **gs** commandline program to generate thumbnail/preview images for pdf files.
-The location of the **gs** progam depends on your system and needs to be configurated for Sulu to find it.
+The location of the **gs** program depends on your system and needs to be configurated for Sulu to find it.

 Add configuration `config/packages/sulu_media.yml`: